-- Progress is reviewed through target setting, book monitoring, end of year reports and summative assessment periods. - Reviews with external agencies, the parent and child. - Additional assessment arrangements are made for children with SEN, where needed.
-(Extra time, scribes, enlarged prints and the use of different media to assess children that need additional support are available). - Where necessary we use a range of further assessments to assess reading/spelling age, dyslexia, speech and language, social and emotional difficulties and mathematical difficulties.
+- Progress is reviewed through observations, reviewing if actions stated in TLAPs have been effective, book monitoring and through summative assessment. - Reviews with external agencies, the parent and child. - Additional assessment arrangements are made for children with SEN, where needed (e.g. extra time, scribes, environmental adaptations, enlarged prints, the use of technology to support writing etc.). - Where more information may be required, we use a range of further specialist assessments tools to assess particular areas of need.